EMDR therapy and counselling for trauma and PTSD

 After the exercise, notice how you feel, any reduction to traumatic symptoms is positive.
 Practise the exercise at times when you are not triggered, so that you become familiar with the process, and it is easier to implement when really needed.

-5. Simple ways to activate the three parts of the ‘thinking brain’
+5. Simple ways to activate the three areas of the thinking brain

 The facts-based information centre - Do low level mental activities such as puzzles and quizzes.
 Employment and volunteering in roles that aren’t too complex and don’t have relational conflict or risks can be stabilising factors for the front left thinking brain engagement.